rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 Exercise - de-novo assembly
 ***************************

 + The *Arabidopsis thaliana* RNA-seq dataset can also be used for de-novo assembly, although RAM is a limiting factor on instances of the VCL Biostar_DNASeq machine image.
+The `Trinity assembler archive <https://github.com/trinityrnaseq/trinityrnaseq/releases/download/v2.9.1/trinityrnaseq-v2.9.1.FULL.tar.gz>`_ can be downloaded from the project Github site.
+To compile, unpack the archive using the command ``tar -xzf trinityrnaseq-v2.9.1.FULL.tar.gz``, then change to the trinityrnaseq-v2.9.1 directory and execute the ``make`` command to compile the program.
+Trinity requires Bowtie2, SAMtools, and Salmon, which should all be available on the VCL image.

 \